 Our lunch was fantastic.
 We had huge platters with local cheeses, ricotta, pecorino, cold cuts, olives, and local beer, with many organically grown delicacies.
 Yummy food.

-Let alone the entertaining waiters and the owner, who personally prepared the local “Panini” (burgers with +5 layers of food) in front of you.
-A delight for food lovers, really worth the long lines.
+Let alone the entertaining waiters and the owner, who personally prepared the local “Panini” (burgers with +5 layers of food) in front of you—a delight for food lovers, really worth the long lines.

-Day 10: From Siracusa back to Catania by bus
+Day 10: From Siracusa back to Catania

 How to join us on our Best of Sicily Round Trip

-The best part of this tour itinerary was unarguably the human factor and the fact that it is a small group of like-minded travellers.
+The best part of this tour itinerary was the human factor and the fact that it is a small group of like-minded travellers.
 We have groups of max 12 people.
 Our local Sicilian tour guides and the expert bus driver were excellent.

 We also met the lovely Sicilians who showed us their land, shared their stories, and cooked for us.

+Bookings for the Best Of Sicily Trip 2024 are closing soon.
 If interested, please fill in the inquiry form.

 SUBSCRIBE TO THE BEST OF SICILY TRIP EMAIL NEWS

-You can also subscribe to Tour News, fill in the fields below with your name and email address and check your mailbox to confirm your email subscription.
+You can also subscribe to Tour News.
+Fill in the fields below with your name and email address, and check your mailbox to confirm your email subscription.
 Thanks.

 We respect your privacy, deliver only valuable content.
 No spam ever.